Dinnie Stones: Carrying

-Original method: The ultimate challenge is to replicate the 1860 performance of Donald Dinnie, by walking the original stones (heavier stone to be gripped from the front and the lighter stone from the back) over the historical Potarch Bridge distance of 17 ft 1+1/2 in.
+Original method: The ultimate challenge is to replicate the 1860 performance of Donald Dinnie, by walking the original stones (heavier stone to be gripped from the front and the smaller stone from the back) over the historical Potarch Bridge distance of 17 ft 1+1/2 in.
 Only 6 other men have ever been recorded as matching this feat (unassisted without using any weightlifting straps).
 The first to replicate it was Donald Dinnie's father Robert Dinnie.
 However, some sources state it was in fact Robert who did it first.
 The feat then went unrepeated for 113 years, until Northern Irishman Jack Shanks did so on 3 June 1973.
 The feat was followed by Mark Haydock (2012), Mark Felix (2014), Brian Irwin (2017) and Pete Seddon (2019).

 Farmer's walk method: Another feat of strength is to pick up the stones from the sides and walk them in a farmers walk style carry until dropping them.
 Picking up of the stones this way is more challenging than the original method because it makes the range of motion of the lift longer and takes the wider sumo stance out of the equation.
 This record, with the original stones, is held by Laurence Shahlaei, who carried them a distance of 22 ft 4 in in 2023.
 Mitchell Hooper holds the record for the longest distance walked with the Rogue replica Dinnie stones, carrying them a distance of 41 ft 4 in in 2024.